declann/declann/README.md

 #### 🐣 early calculang highlights ⚡

 - see [my ObservableHQ collection](https://observablehq.com/collection/@declann/calculang) for early models about the sunset 🌞, donuts 🍩, loans, taxes 💵 and more.
-- browse [@calculang](https://twitter.com/calculang) on Twitter for announcements, heart model visualisations and more.
+- browse [@calculang](https://twitter.com/calculang) on Twitter for announcements, heart model visualisations and other stuff.
 Follow if you are a Twitter user!

 📫 calculang updates mostly go only on Twitter for now: [@calculang](https://twitter.com/calculang)